 Fast forward to 2016, and there is still doubt over whether being mobile responsive really is a ranking factor.
 This is still in light of there being increasing amounts of evidence to the contrary.
 For example, on the 21st April 2015 the BBC and Search Engine Land posted articles about the effect of the update, coining it “Mobilegeddon”.

 Today, an article was posted on TechCrunch that states Google announcing “in May, it will increase the importance of having a mobile page, and sites that are not mobile-friendly will rank even lower than before.”.

-Indirect causes such as high bounce rates, (caused by the 20-40% of visitors who can’t view the website properly on their phone) and slow loading pages (caused by large imagery) are all ranking factors that tend to come from the setup of sites that aren’t mobile-friendly.
+Issues such as high bounce rates, (caused by a portion of the 20-40% of visitors who can’t view the website properly on a phone) and slow loading pages (caused by large imagery) are all indirect performance factors that tend to come from sites not being built to be mobile-friendly.

 So, when someone says to you that being mobile-friendly isn’t a ranking factor, be aware that nothing in SEO (or life) is as black and white as it seems.
 An important role of any digital marketer should be to cover all eventualities, so that a website maintains the best chances to perform well in the SERPs, now and in the future.